Sporecaster, The White Mold Forecaster

 The forecast screen is displayed next, where flowering information is required to progress.
 The forecast models only run when you indicate that at least one soybean flower is present.
 Generally, the optimum time to run the models is between flowering and beginning pod (R1-R3 growth stages), however, flowers can be present even into full pod (R4 growth stage) on some varieties in some environments.

 On 30″ rows, sufficient canopy closure is needed for the formation of apothecia.
 Roughly 40% closure between rows is required for apothecia to develop.
 The forecast models only run when canopy closure of 40% or more (Over threshold) has been selected in the app.
+Pictures in the app will guide this choice.

 Choose a date for the forecast.
 The calendar defaults to the present date.
 Choose any day previous to this date to run historical risk calculations.
 You can also choose one or two days in the future; but be aware such forecasts are less accurate due to rapid changes in weather.
 Also, the models only run when the app is able to connect to the internet and download a complete 30-day set of weather for the field’s GPS location.